Yuvii2102/Talent-Scope-Resume-Analyzer/README.md

 A web-based application that analyzes resumes against job descriptions and calculates a compatibility score**.
 The system compares keywords in the resume with keywords in the job description and highlights missing skills that may improve the chances of getting shortlisted.

+Talent Scope is a Resume Analyzer project that analyzes resumes using keyword matching.
+It checks whether important skills and keywords required for a job are present in the resume and identifies matched and missing keywords.

 ---

 ## 📌 Project Overview